NathanDuran/Sentence-Encoding-for-DA-Classification/README.md

 - bert + lstm?
 - bert large?

+- How to account for incorrect embedding type (i.e. nnlm) when running in graph mode? (also if I port elmo/bert etc to graph)
 ## Models to Add
 - ELMo + LSTM/Bi-LSTM
 - ELMo + LSTM/Bi-LSTM + Attn